kimh/locationkit-android-docs/source/index.md

 Within the Developer Dashboard, you will be able to find your API token, and find insights into the location-based usage of your app with LocationKit.

+We have seeded the Dashboard with some sample data so you can explore the data and insights your app will get once you've integrated LocationKit.

 ## 2. Install the LocationKit CocoaPod